Painted Fabric Chair

 I mixed some Green Fireworks paint with the teal Jitterbug paint, then some leftover Country Chic Paint that I had mixed in this tutorial on how to chalk paint furniture… oh and some black Liquorice paint too.

-Check out this post to learn more about the best paintbrush for painting furniture.
+Check out this post to learn more about the best paintbrushes for painting furniture.

 Painting the fabric was easy until I had to get into the welting and the cracks.
 That was a pain in the rear.